 While romance novels are generally known for having happily ever afters, they're not always guaranteed.
-From classics like Wuthering Heights to new tragic romances like Me Before You, sometimes our star-crossed lovers have far too little time together.
+From classics like Wuthering Heights to modern sad romances like Me Before You, sometimes our star-crossed lovers have far too little time together.

 Out of the Blue

 Anna Bolles has been through a lot lately, seemingly God's favorite target for all manner of tragedy, including a diagnosis of relapse-remitting multiple sclerosis.
 It's led her to essentially give up on her future and any possible chance of romance.
 She watches the world from a distance but stays far away from others, terrified of getting close to someone and being burned once more by life's harshness.

 Aside from her mother, who she relies heavily on and is coddled by, Anna sticks to herself.
 Joe Malone, however, is tough to ignore.
 He thinks he wants a life with Anna no matter what and seems willing to risk everything to be with her, but he's hardly short of his own problems.

 Reporter Caroline James thought her life was over after she tragically lost her fiancé to a suicide bomber.
 She returned home to St. Louis to heal, but wasn't prepared to meet David Sloan, the brother of the man she loved.

 David quickly develops feelings for Caroline, but doesn't know how to act on them.
 But maybe they were brought together for a purpose.

 When Jenny Simpson returns to the seaside town of Borteen, the picturesque place where she grew up, it's not for happy reasons.
 Still, she's hopeful that she can start a new chapter of her life, even if Borteen Bay comes with some heavy memories.